 Despite being adept in both water and on land, Chessies are still prone to a number of hereditary and congenital conditions which can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Chessies are prone to include hip problems such as hip dysplasia; eye conditions such as cataracts, progressive retinal atrophy and entropion; and blood diseases such as Von Willebrand disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your headstrong Chesapeake Bay Retriever inherits more than just a love of leadership in both the field and at home, you’re covered.